vickykyrman/nlg_with_structured_dialogue_representation/README.md

 **DATA PREPARATION** <br>

-Run the following to preprocess the OpenDialKG dataset, represent data according to the 11 scenarios and split into train and test sets.
+Run the following to preprocess the OpenDialKG dataset, represent data according to the 11 scenarios, extract perspectival information and split into train and test sets.
 ```
 cd src
 python data_main.py